Floating Share Widget

 In a recently published op-ed, NRF President and CEO Matthew Shay said an end to NAFTA would cost the United States jobs and harm the economy while resulting in higher prices for consumers and reduced availability of products ranging from apparel and electronics to fresh fruits and vegetables.

 NRF has also helped lead recent lobbying visits on Capitol Hill to reinforce the message that the business community supports NAFTA modernization but that withdrawal from the agreement should not be an option.
 NRF wants Congress to assert its oversight authority to ensure that the negotiations actually improve the agreement rather than weaken it.
-NRF has also joined with other business groups in sending letters to negotiators emphasizing specific issues such as investor-state dispute settlement, perishable seasonal products and tariff preference levels and Mexican trucks entering the United States.
+NRF has also joined with other business groups in sending letters to negotiators emphasizing specific issues such as investor-state dispute settlement, perishable seasonal products, tariff preference levels and Mexican trucks entering the United States.

 In another trade development, Trump in August directed Lighthizer to examine whether a formal investigation should be conducted to determine if China has engaged in “unreasonable or discriminatory” policies that have harmed American companies’ intellectual property rights.
 While Trump did not say what potential trade actions should be taken if harm is found, any tariffs imposed on Chinese consumer products as a result of the investigation could harm U.S. retailers.

 Trump’s actions and proposals ignore the fact that many of the affected goods are no longer made in the United States.
 Retailers and other importers could not easily or quickly switch to domestic sources because they do not exist on the scale that would be needed.
 Even if there were to be an eventual switch to U.S. sourcing, it would take years to build up a base to support it.
 And new U.S. factories would likely be high-tech and highly automated, creating relatively few new jobs.